 Before covering how to decide when to file for benefits, let’s talk about Social Security taxation.

 Are Social Security Benefits Taxable?

-When deciding which age to apply, it’s important to understand the taxation because other assets affect how much your benefit is taxed.
+When deciding which age to apply for Social Security, it’s important to understand how Social Security fits into your retirement taxes.

 For example, in a year where you receive a buyout from your employer, you may not want to take social security benefits because they will be subject to higher taxes.

 Provisional income = AGI + one-half of SS benefit + tax-exempt interest